Manifesto-Digital/contentful-gatsby-netlify/documentation/03-code-overview.md

 #### Useful information

-We found generating the seeds and migrations easier by first exporting hte models that needed adjusting and modifing this code.
+We found generating the seeds and migrations easier by first exporting the models that needed adjusting and modifying this code.

 Get the content from a content type (you can change the query to limit this to specific pieces of content):
 `contentful space export --space-id [SPACE_ID] --environment-id [ENV] --content-file topic-url-hierarchy.json --export-dir content_export/ --content-only --use-verbose-renderer --skip-assets --query-entries 'content_type=topicUrlHierarchy' --query-assets 'fields.title=doesntexist'`